Always something to do for the holidays or rainy day?

 The best way to learn is to play.

 Children can't go alone learning about science in a playful way, math and engineering, but they can also learn important social skills while playing.

 Children can learn about problem solving, standing up for themselves, decision-making skills, working in groups, sharing and resolving conflicts.

 As children develop and grow, so does their way of playing.

-To better understand what stage your toddler might be in and to be able to monitor their play, let's take a brief look at how social play develops and changes over time for children.
+To better understand which phase your toddler might be in Games let's take a brief look at how social play develops and changes over time for children.

 There are six stages of social play and it starts at birth.